Wednesday, June 30, 2010

 I borrowed the quilt back for one of our guild quilt shows.
 Lynda Balas was standing there looking at it and thought the spider embellishment was cute- until it moved, lol!

 Monday, June 28, 2010

 This one is still a top, a UFO that has been ripening for several years.

 It has curved strip piecing, an interesting technique.
 The edges of the centre strip are appliqued on.
-I'm planning on sewing a fring of pony beads onto the bottom when it's done.
-I also need a kick in the pants so I can get these projects completed!
+I'm planning on sewing a fringe of pony beads onto the bottom when it's done.
+I need a kick in the pants so I can get these projects completed!

 Sunday, June 27, 2010

 This is a table runner and two chicken dolls that I was trying to sell at a craft show a long time ago.
 I ended up givng them away for gifts because they didn't sell.

 That reminds me, I better get busy making a quilt for a Christmas gift.
 Usually I start in the summer and somebody will get a quilt the following Christmas.
 I think I've decided on the recipient for this year.
 Everybody gets so saturated with quilts that they're probably hoping I win the lottery so I can buy presents instead, hehe!